-The following attachments are required be considered for funding.
+The following attachments are required to be considered for funding.
 It is the applicant's responsibility to collect, assemble and forward this information to the Working Waterfront Access Protection Program Team to assure a complete application is filed for funding consideration.

 Early Submission is encouraged and welcomed, to ensure a complete application.
+Please note that DMR reserves the right to deny any application it does not consider complete per the sections and requirements outline in this Workbook AND/OR if the applicant has not submitted a letter of intent by the required date and received sponsorship confirmation from DMR.

-Checklist of required supporting documents A simple site plan or plot plan of the property under consideration A formal written business plan which proposes how the award will be used to purchase or improve the property or business; or in the case of a municipality or other non business entity, a management plan with operations, maintenance, repair and upkeep arrangements Copies of Tax returns (Personal & Business 3 years) A signed financial statement Cash flow projections for the project (2 years: one year before the award is made and a year after the investment of the award monies into the property or business.
+Checklist of required supporting documents

+A simple site plan or plot plan of the property under consideration

+A formal written business plan which proposes how the award will be used to purchase or improve the property or business; or in the case of a municipality or other non-business entity, a management plan with operations, maintenance, repair and upkeep arrangements

+A signed financial statement

+Cash flow projections for the project (2 years: one year before the award is made and a year after the investment of the award monies into the property or business.
 When contrasted, these should demonstrate financial improvement of the business.)

-Current rental income documented (if applicable) Maintenance plan and/or repair schedule for future maintenance Description of 1:1 committed matching dollars including breakdown by source Copy of the latest property tax bill Copy of the Tax Assessors card of the property Copy of the municipal tax map Copy of the current property owner's recorded Deed of the Property plus and encumbrances A list and description of current easements that exist on the property
+Current rental income documented (if applicable)

+Maintenance plan and/or repair schedule for future maintenance

+Description of 1:1 committed matching dollars including breakdown by source

+Copy of the latest property tax bill

+Copy of the municipal tax map

+Copy of the current property owner's recorded Deed of the Property plus any encumbrances including but not limited to existing easements or Rights of Way

+A list and description of current easements that exist on the property

-A boundary survey map of the property, if one exist (one will be needed for closing if project is approved for funding) If applicant is not the current landowner, a copy of the Purchase and Sales Agreement or other documentation evidencing Applicant's interest in the property.
+A boundary survey map of the property suitable for recording, if one exists (one will be needed for closing if project is approved for funding)

+If applicant is not the current landowner, a copy of the Purchase and Sales Agreement or other documentation evidencing Applicant's interest in the property.

 If applicant is not the current landowner, a written and signed statement that the landowner(s) are willing participants in the application process.

+If applicant is a corporation or Co-op, documentation of authority to pursue funding through the WWAPP.

+A copy of your submerged lands lease, if applicable

 A property appraisal that conforms to USPAP standards and Land for Maine's Future appraisal standards.
-The appraisal should provide the fair market value of "Before" and "After" and the resultant Value of the Conservation Restriction, or A restricted use appraisal report or other analysis (such as a qualified realtor's estimate) to substantiate property values articulated in project budget (a full appraisal will be needed for closing if project is approved for funding).
-See Appendix A. Letter(s) of support A letter of intent to enter into the Working Waterfront Covenant and Right of First Refusal
+The appraisal should provide the fair market value of "Before" and "After" and the resultant Value of the Conservation Restriction, or

+A restricted use appraisal report or other analysis (such as a qualified realtor's estimate) to substantiate property values articulated in project budget (a full appraisal will be needed for closing if project is approved for funding).
+See Appendix A.

+Letter(s) of support

+A letter of intent to enter into the Working Waterfront Covenant and Right of First Refusal.